 Survey of the ritual and resources provided for United Methodist worship and their theology of worship.
 Development of skills in the design and leadership of worship.
+Meets requirements for BGTS

 31 607 Advanced Preaching

 Immersion in the practice and discipline of preaching different styles of sermons to different congregations.
 It is designed for the serious preacher, particularly pastors who must prepare sermons weekly.